AdRoll/baker/content/en/docs/How Tos/create_filter.md

 ## Write tests

-When writing a new filter, there are 2 main things that should be tested, at least:
+When writing tests for a new filter, particular attention should be given to:

 * the constructor-like function
 * the `Process()` function